Alaska Passenger Test

 Key Topics

-- •Emergency exit procedures
+- •Emergency procedures for extreme cold

 About the Alaska Passenger Test